 Who doesn’t love eggs?
 I find happiness in this diet as it’s sweet, rich, and easy to cook.
 Cooked eggs are simply a nutritious and yet delicious component that you can’t miss for breakfast.

-In our post today, I’ll take you through the process of frying eggs in the microwave without ruining the delicacy.
+I’ll take you through the process of frying eggs in the microwave without ruining the delicacy.

 Why Do People Prefer Using a Microwave to Cook Eggs?

 - A microwave takes the least time to cook.
 I believe that the majority of you would go for that appliance that gets your food ready over a brief time.
 In two or three minutes, your eggs are ready.

 - When using a microwave, most of your utensils aren’t susceptible to getting dirty.
 This reduces the cleaning tasks of these utensils.

 Microwave poached eggs are nearly as good as stove poached eggs and probably way better.
 They’re much easier to make and come out looking round – without scraggly edges.

 Frying your eggs in the microwave, however, does not change their texture and flavor.

 Even so, you’ve to have it in mind that the cooking times are variant depending on:

 - Number of eggs you use

 Whatever the case, microwave-cooked eggs are a very convenient and bonafide preparation.
 They take a minimum of two to three minutes.